Ukulele

 Mark attended Pennsylvania State University to receive a B.A. in General Arts and Sciences.
 He then went on to study at University of Maryland and graduated with a M.A. in Philosophy.

-Mark has taught private music lessons at his home studio since 2004, and he regularly teaches classes and workshops at the House of Musical Traditions lessons studio.
-He is on faculty at Opal Music Studio in Alexandria, VA, and he currently teaches guitar classes at Burgundy Farm Day School.
-Mark taught for several years at The British International School of Washington, where he worked with guitar students preparing for their ABRSM exams.
+Mark has taught private music lessons at his home studio since 2004, and he is a faculty member of Opal Music Studio in Alexandria, VA.
+He has taught classes and workshops at the House of Musical Traditions lessons studio, and he has taught at area schools such as Burgundy Farm Day School and The British International School of Washington, where he worked with classical guitar students preparing for their Associated Board of the Royal Schools of Music (ABRSM) exams.

 At Levine

-Mark joined Guitar at Levine in 2018 teaching guitar, ukulele, mandolin, and bass guitar.
+Mark joined Guitar at Levine in 2018 teaching guitar, ukulele, mandolin, banjo, and bass guitar.

 Teaching Philosophy and Approach